Omega-3 fatty acids and blood pressure

-Whether Omega-3 fatty acids can directly lower blood pressure is controversial.
-However, positive effects of Omega-3 fatty acids have been demonstrated in people with early-stage heart disease.
-In a "Rote-Hand-Brief," the Federal Institute for Drugs and Medical Devices (BfArM) warned in November 2023 that depending on the dosage of Omega-3 supplements taken, there was an increased occurrence of atrial fibrillation in certain individuals.
+Whether omega-3 fatty acids can directly lower blood pressure is controversial.
+However, positive effects of omega-3 fatty acids have been shown in people with early heart disease.
+In a so-called "Red Hand" letter the Federal Institute for Drugs and Medical Devices (BfArM) warned in November 2023 that, depending on the dose of the omega-3 products taken, certain people experienced increased atrial fibrillation.

-Unsaturated fatty acids are important for the immune system, blood clotting, and the formation of nerve cells.
-They are components of cell membranes, precursors of signaling molecules, hormones, and inflammatory mediators.
-They are essential, meaning vital, and cannot be produced by the body, so they must be obtained through diet.
+Unsaturated fatty acids are important for the immune system, blood clotting and the development of nerve cells.
+They are part of cell membranes and are the starting material for signaling molecules, hormones and inflammation mediators.
+They are essential, meaning the body cannot make them and they must be obtained from the diet.

-Particularly important and well-studied are the Omega-3 fatty acids EPA and DHA (found in fatty cold-water fish such as carp, eel, salmon, mackerel, and the like; plant-based: microalgae oil) as well as alpha-linolenic acid (found exclusively in plants, for example in rapeseed, hemp, walnut, or flaxseed oil).
+Particularly important and best studied are the omega-3 fatty acids EPA and DHA (found in fatty cold-water fish such as carp, eel, salmon, mackerel and similar; plant-based: microalgae oil) as well as alpha-linolenic acid (found only in plants, for example in rapeseed, hemp, walnut or flaxseed oil).

-The effects of DHA have been studied by two research teams.
-They discovered that DHA can dock at specific sites on muscle cells and open potassium channels, allowing potassium to flow out of the cell.
+The effect of DHA was investigated by two research teams.
+They discovered that DHA can bind at certain sites on muscle cells and open potassium channels there, allowing potassium to flow out of the cell.
 As a result, the muscle cell relaxes.
-The hypothesis that this leads to the dilation of blood vessels and a decrease in blood pressure has been demonstrated in experiments with anesthetized mice.
+The hypothesis that this leads to vessel dilation and a drop in blood pressure was demonstrated in experiments with anesthetized mice.

-A study published on June 1, 2022, was able to demonstrate a blood pressure-lowering effect of Omega-3 fatty acids in humans.
-The effect was greater the higher the baseline blood pressure was.
-The highest reduction was shown with a daily dose of 3 g of Omega-3 fatty acids.
-According to the study, these can be obtained through supplements or through diet.
+A study published on 01.06.2022 was able to show a blood-pressure-lowering effect of omega-3 fatty acids in humans.
+The effect was greater the higher the starting blood pressure.
+The largest reduction was seen with a daily dose of 3 g of omega-3 fatty acids.
+According to the study, these can be taken as dietary supplements or obtained through food.

-In the summer of 2023, the Swiss Medical Forum and Medical Tribune questioned the results of many studies, as most studies on Omega-3 supplements were not blinded.
-Additionally, the control group was sometimes given a placebo, which could negatively affect the expected effect.
-It is therefore possible that the positive effects found for the Omega-3 fatty acids under investigation are less due to the beneficial effect of the product in the experimental group and more due to the adverse effect of the placebo in the control group.
+In summer 2023 the Swiss Medical Forum and the Medical Tribune questioned the results of many studies because most studies on omega-3 supplements were not blinded.
+In some cases the control group received a placebo that might have had an unfavorable effect on the expected result.
+It is therefore possible that the reported positive effects for the omega-3 products under study are due less to a beneficial effect in the treatment group and more to an unfavorable effect of the placebo in the control group.

-Furthermore, Omega-3 fatty acids are attributed the following positive effects:
+Omega-3 fatty acids are also credited with the following positive effects:

 - Protection against arrhythmias

-- Stabilization of atherosclerotic deposits and thus prevention of the rupture of deposits, which can lead to heart attacks or strokes
+- Stabilization of atherosclerotic plaques and thus prevention of plaque rupture, which can lead to a heart attack or stroke

 - Prevention or slowing of the progression of coronary heart disease (CHD)

-- Inhibition of platelet aggregation - thus improving the flow properties of blood and promoting circulation
+- Inhibition of platelet aggregation - improving blood flow and promoting circulation

 - Positive effects on certain inflammatory mediators

-- Indications that the risk of dementia or depression is reduced
+- Evidence that the risk of dementia or depression may be reduced

-There are also medications with ethyl esters of Omega-3 fatty acids, Icosapent ethyl is mentioned as an ingredient, which can be prescribed to people with elevated blood lipid levels.
-Here, the side effects are named more specifically.
-In addition to nausea, abdominal pain, inflammation of the mucous membranes in the gastrointestinal tract, and disturbances in taste perception, dizziness is also listed.
-For a medication that is currently unavailable in Germany due to a price dispute, bleeding, edema, atrial fibrillation, constipation, muscle and bone pain, gout, and skin rashes were known as undesirable but possible side effects.
-The Federal Institute for Drugs and Medical Devices (BfArM) warned in a so-called "Rote-Hand-Brief" in November 2023 that there was an increased occurrence of atrial fibrillation in individuals with cardiovascular diseases or cardiovascular risk factors.
-This was dependent on the dosage of Omega-3 fatty acids that the participants took in the respective studies.
-It was shown that the risk of developing atrial fibrillation was highest with a daily dose of 4 g.
+There are also medications that contain ethyl esters of omega-3 fatty acids; Icosapent ethyl is named as an ingredient and can be prescribed for people with elevated blood lipid levels.
+Here the side effects are described more specifically.
+In addition to nausea, abdominal pain, inflammation of the mucous membranes in the gastrointestinal tract and taste disturbances, dizziness is also listed.
+For a drug that was temporarily unavailable in Germany due to a price dispute, bleeding, edema, atrial fibrillation, constipation, muscle and bone pain, gout and skin rashes were known as undesirable but possible side effects.
+The Federal Institute for Drugs and Medical Devices (BfArM) warned in a so-called "Red Hand" letter in November 2023 that atrial fibrillation occurred more often in people with cardiovascular disease or cardiovascular risk factors.
+This depended on the dose of omega-3 fatty acids that participants took in the relevant studies.
+It was shown that the risk of developing atrial fibrillation was highest with an administered daily dose of 4 g.

-Dietary supplements containing Omega-3 fatty acids are offered, for example, in the form of fish oil capsules and contain similar high dosages as medications.
-Unlike medications, dietary supplements are freely available in stores and can also be taken over longer periods without medical supervision.
-Possible undesirable health effects can thus be more easily overlooked.
+Dietary supplements containing omega-3 fatty acids are offered, for example, in the form of fish oil capsules and sometimes contain doses similar to medicines.
+Unlike medicines, supplements are freely available on the market and can be taken over long periods without medical supervision.
+Possible adverse health effects can therefore be more easily overlooked.

-The Federal Institute for Risk Assessment (BfR) therefore particularly recommends that consumers with heart diseases or corresponding risk factors take Omega-3 fatty acid-containing preparations, such as dietary supplements, only in consultation with a doctor, especially over a longer period.
+The Federal Institute for Risk Assessment (BfR) therefore recommends that consumers with heart disease or corresponding risk factors only take omega-3containing products, such as dietary supplements, after consulting a doctor, especially if they are to be taken for a long period of time.

-The Federal Institute for Risk Assessment (BfR) therefore particularly recommends that consumers with heart diseases or corresponding risk factors take Omega-3 fatty acid-containing preparations, such as dietary supplements, only in consultation with a doctor, especially over a longer period.
+The Federal Institute for Risk Assessment (BfR) therefore recommends that consumers with heart disease or corresponding risk factors only take omega-3containing products, such as dietary supplements, after consulting a doctor, especially if they are to be taken for a long period of time.

-For comparison: In Germany, the Omega-3 index averages 4 percent - for every 100,000 people, there are 148 cases of sudden cardiac death.
-In Japan, the Omega-3 index averages 11 percent - sudden cardiac death occurs in only 7.8 out of 100,000 people.
+For comparison: in Germany the omega-3 index averages 4 percent there are 148 cases of sudden cardiac death per 100,000 people.
+In Japan the omega-3 index averages 11 percent sudden cardiac death affects only 7.8 out of 100,000 people.

-Therefore, it is important to pay attention to a balanced ratio of Omega-6 to Omega-3 fatty acids.
-The German Society for Nutrition (DGE) recommends a ratio of a maximum of 5:1.
-This means consuming no more than five times as much Omega-6 as Omega-3 fatty acids.
-Currently, the ratio is usually about 8:1.
+Therefore it's important to pay attention to a balanced omega-6 to omega-3 ratio.
+The German Nutrition Society (DGE) recommends a maximum ratio of 5:1.
+That means no more than five times as much omega-6 as omega-3.
+Currently the ratio is usually about 8:1.

-To obtain a sufficient amount of beneficial Omega-3 fatty acids, the German Society for Nutrition recommends two fish meals per week or an intake of EPA and DHA of 250 mg/day.
-However, the effectiveness of intake through capsules is often questioned.
+To get a sufficient amount of beneficial omega-3 fatty acids, the German Nutrition Society recommends two fish meals per week or an intake of EPA and DHA of 250 mg/day.
+However, the effectiveness of taking them in capsules is repeatedly questioned.

 1.8% |